 Utilizing clover as an undercrop below your main crops is a great way to add nitrogen to the soil without sacrificing a season to cover crops alone.

-The following is the list of cover crops which will remain short enough to be grown underneath the main crops:
+The following is the list of cover crops which will usually remain short enough to be grown underneath the main crops:

 • Clover